Homemade Slow Cooker Stuffing

 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

 Try our easy Homemade Slow Cooker Stuffing Recipe to keep your oven and stovetop open for other dishes this holiday season.
 This Crockpot Stuffing is utterly amazing!

 Our Favorite Homemade Stuffing Recipe

 Looking for ways to lighten the oven load this Thanksgiving?
-Try our rich herby Slow Cooker Thanksgiving Stuffing made right on the countertop!
+Try our rich herby Slow Cooker Thanksgiving Stuffing made right on the countertop in a crock pot!